 Whether you use a clinic to find a donor or, you find a donor on the internet and self-inseminate, you should get legal advice.

 You may decide that one of you will donate eggs and create an embryo with a sperm donor.
 That embryo is then transferred into the womb of a surrogate.
-We will advise you on how you can both become the legal parents once the surrogate has given birth, provided that one of you is biologically connected to the child.
+I will advise you on how you can both become the legal parents once the surrogate has given birth, provided that one of you is biologically connected to the child.